 CUA40915 Certificate IV in Music Industry – Sound Production

-CUA40915 Certificate IV in Music Industry – Sound Production is part of the Music Training Package.
+CUA40915 Certificate IV in Music Industry – Sound Production is part of the Creative Arts and Culture Training Package.
 It is designed for people who want to develop skills in composition and production of audio including music and dialogue.
 The course also covers areas such as copyright, professional audio equipment, mixing live audio and sound editing.

 This qualification aims to provide a broad range of skills for those who wish to work in the Music Industry.